DelphiWorlds/MoscoExpert/README.md

 * 180 x 180
 * 1024 x 1024

-Once the file is created, it should be added to the project in Deployment Manager (this may become automatic in the future)
+The Assets.car file inside the application IPA file on the Mac is automatically replaced by Mosco.

 ### Functions that will work whether or not the Mosco macOS app is running: